 Pre-paid taxi fares

-You can pre-pay by cash, Cabcharge, EFTPOS or credit card.
-A surcharge may apply if paying by card.
+You can pre-pay and pay the difference by cash (if accepted), Cabcharge, EFTPOS or credit card.
+A maximum 5% surcharge may apply when paying by card or Cabcharge.

 1. Pay before the trip begins